Elephant42/FS_Tool/README.md

 ## Tray Icon
 The app is meant to run in the system tray and has a context menu to suit.
 While minimised you can use the Tray Icon context menu to set the required Sim Rate and slew to the current contents of the clipboard.
-There is also a settings option which will make the all go straight to the tray as soon as it's launched.
+There is also a settings option which will make the app go straight to the tray as soon as it's launched.

 ## Building